 - Impulsive – The impulsivity of teenagers increases suicidal risks.
 Some teenagers may attempt suicide without any previous indications of problems.
 They have the thought and then impulsively act on the thought.

-- Isolated at school or home – Teenagers that lack support are more at risk for suicide attempts.
+- Isolated at school or home – Teenagers who lack support are more at risk for suicide attempts.

 If you or someone you know is at risk of suicide, there is hope.
 New Dimensions can help you develop the coping skills you need to face life’s challenges and overcome the problems that contribute to suicidal thoughts.